keithh9704/sep11-freedom-project/tool/learning-log.md

 })
 ```
-The $ at the side of the score number not undefined.
+The $ at the side of the score number makes it not undefined.

 <!--